alex-hou-09/FBLA-Website-Coding-and-Development-Eagle-Eyes/README.md

 ![Status](https://img.shields.io/badge/Status-In_Progress-yellow)

 This is my student project created for the **FBLA Website Coding and Development** event.
 It simulates the Walnut Hills High School Lost and Found system where users can report lost items, claim found items, and manage a simple credits system for engagement.
 This project serves to digitize and streamline the entire lost and found system, which helps to enhance the lost item process.

+Note: the frontend is built off my previous project displaying the computer science classes at my school.
+This was in order for me to focus on project-based learning of backend development as it enabled me to spend more time working with APIs and JSON files.

 ---